isomerpages/moe-nationaljc/_about/Heritage/54th College Day.md

 I believe we do not need to make grand gestures to serve.
 Instead, even in small act of kindness - holding the door open, asking your elderly neighbour if she’s had a good lunch, checking in on our friends - we serve others with honour.
 To each of us, our life is our universe.
 And by even our smallest acts of kindness, we can add so much to another's world.</p>
             </details>
 			<h5>The NJC@69ers Award</h5>
+			<p>The NJC@69ers award, initiated and structured by the first cohort of NJCians, recognises excellence in the arts and humanities, both in core-curricula and co-curricular endeavours.</p>
 			<b><center>Yang Yifan</center></b>
        <img src="https://file.for.edu.sg/college54yifan.jpg" class="awardee">
 			<br>